border1px/borderUI/README.md

 ## borderUI Development

-borderUI base on `vue-cli@3` to build a development (build) and production versions.
+borderUI base on `vue-cli@3` to build a development and production versions.

 Install all dependencies, in repo's root: